 Picking out the Details

 We had to put in a beam where the wall used to be (you know, to hold the second floor up – important) while I picked out modern farmhouse lighting and fixtures.
-I already mentioned this but we picked quartz for the countertops because they are SO easy to keep clean.
+Picking out these supporting details can really change the look and feel of any space, especially in a kitchen.
+Lighting is so important because it also illuminates certain areas of a space and creates a certain mood.
+I knew I wanted something that could work with both a “modern” and “farmhouse” style.
+Lastly, I already mentioned this but we picked quartz for the countertops because they are SO easy to keep clean.
 I highly recommend them.

 And a little DIY

 Lastly, my husband did an awesome job installing the tile backsplash.
 We went with a rustic subway tile.

 Now that it’s all finished I’ve been having fun finding pretty dishcloths and butter dishes to match.
 A farmhouse table made from barn wood finishes off the space in the dining room.

 If anyone is contemplating a renovation it is stressful but equally as fun.
 Fortunately, we did not have to live in the house while it was being completed but I can imagine that would add another level of stress.

 Have you done a renovation before?
 Would you like to?
 What would your dream kitchen look like?